Collegiate Parish Church of St Paul's Shipwreck: History

 Saint Paul the Apostle is considered the spiritual father of the Maltese.
 His shipwreck on Malta is described in the New Testament (Acts 28, 1).
 St. Luke wrote, "we found that the island was called Melita".

 The church traces its origins to 1570s, was designed by Girolamo Cassar, and completed in December 1582.
 The church was ceded to the Jesuit Fathers and a new church was started in 1639.
 The church's facade was rebuilt in 1885 according to the design of Nicholas Zammit.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

+In 2024, the church building was featured in Season 28 of ABC's The Bachelor when Bachelor Joey and contestant Lexi visited the church during a date.

 Interior

 The church hosts fine artistic works, including the magnificent altarpiece by Matteo Perez d'Aleccio, the paintings by Attilio Palombi, and Giuseppe Calì.
 The wooden titular statue of St Paul was carved in 1659 by Melchiorre Cafà, the brother of Lorenzo Gafà who designed the dome.
-The statue is paraded through the streets of Valletta on the feast day of St Paul's Shipwreck, February 10, sometimes during heavy rain.
+The statue is paraded through the streets of Valletta on the feast day of St Paul's Shipwreck, February 10.
 One can also view the relic of the right wrist-bone of St Paul, and part of the column from San Paolo alle Tre Fontane, on which the saint was beheaded in Rome.